Phat32/Phat32-Channel-Docs/docs/pages/OBS Tools.rst

 OBS Setup
 =========

+Should go without saying, but the stream is run using `OBS Studio <https://www.home-assistant.io>`_ as the streaming software of choice.

-A list of the tools and plugins that are used to do all the stuff the stream does.
-This does require OBS Studio, OBS.Live and SLOBS are not compatible with most of the tools used.
+This does require OBS Studio.
+Other forks like SLOBS are not compatible

 Tools
 -----